qwerty0981/ddns-updater/README.md

 ```

 ## FAQ
     What if I don't want to cache my IP?
 I am paying to use Namecheap's service so
     I am going to use the whole service.

-Fine, I am not here to police your API usage.
+Thats ok, I am not here to police your API usage.
 Just set the `cacheFile` to `""`
 in the config file or through the command line flag.

     I want to use my own IP resolver.
 How do I need to set it up for it to work with
     this program?

-The program expects the IP resolvers to simply return the IP address as
+The program expects the IP resolvers to simply return the IP address in
 plaintext when they are hit with a HTTP GET request.
 Don't worry about trailing
 whitespace, the program will strip out everything around the IP address.